umangprometheus/DieselRouteSales/HUBSPOT_MAPPING.md

 This document outlines the complete HubSpot CRM integration for the MSP Route Management Application, detailing all data fields, object types, and synchronization mechanisms.
 The integration leverages HubSpot's Custom Objects to create a comprehensive field visit tracking system that captures competitive intelligence, customer insights, and sales activity in real-time.

+### ⚠️ Current Environment Status

+**Development/Testing Phase:**
+- Currently integrated with **HubSpot Developer Account** for testing and development
+- Custom Object ID `2-175854274` is specific to the developer portal
+- API keys and credentials will be migrated to MSP's production HubSpot portal before launch
+- All field mappings and data structures are production-ready and will remain unchanged during migration

 ---

 ## 1. HubSpot Objects Used